 Home

 I am an assistant professor in the Department of Earth & Atmospheric Sciences at the University of Houston.
-I work on a wide array of problems in geomorphology, tectonics, and surface processes.
-Through my research, I interpret how surface processes, variable landslide triggering mechanisms, and tectonic and climatic processes drive landscape evolution over broad spatial and temporal scales.
-My work incorporates field observations, quantitative landscape analysis, signal processing, dendrochronology, and numerical modeling.
-My current projects focus on the contributions of debris flows to steepland evolution; hillslope processes and morphometry; linking landscape form to coseismic processes along subduction zones, including coastal subsidence and landslide triggering; constraining how landform scale dictates the evolution of drainage networks; and identifying impacts of vegetation, beyond root strength, on landslide triggering during earthquakes.
+My lab and I work on a wide array of problems in geomorphology, tectonics, and surface processes.
+We interpret how surface processes, including landslides, periglacial processes, tectonics, and climate drive landscape evolution over broad spatial and temporal scales and, ultimately, define natural hazards.
+Our work incorporates field observations, quantitative landscape analysis, field observations, and numerical modeling.
+Current projects focus on the contributions of debris flows to steepland evolution; linkages between hillslope processes and morphometry; quantifying how landscape form informs subduction-zone coseismic processes, including coastal subsidence and landslide triggering; constraining how landform scale dictates the evolution of drainage networks; quantifying how sediment supply impacts rock glacier dynamics; and identifying impacts of vegetation, beyond root strength, on landslide triggering and Critical Zone development during earthquakes.

 If you are a prospective graduate student who is interested in joining my group at UH, please reach out so we can discuss potential project ideas!
 If you are a prospective postdoc with a specific project idea, please contact me directly so that we can discuss funding options.